Old Coast Road (Big Sur)

 Monterey County first declared it a public road in 1855.
 In 1886 Charles Bixby improved the road between his ranch and Monterey, and William Post extended it further south to his ranch.
 The condition of the road limited the shipment of goods.
-Steamers were used to pick up lime, tanbark, and other materials, and to transport heavy goods and supplies to residents at Notley's Landing, Partington Cove, and the mouth of the Big Sur River.
+Steamers used a dozen dog-hole ports along the Big Sur coast like those at Notley's Landing, Cape San Martin Landing, and the mouth of the Big Sur River to pick up lime, tanbark, and other materials, and to transport heavy goods and supplies to residents.
 In 1920, the 26 mi trip from Carmel in a light spring wagon pulled by two horses could be completed in about 11 hours.
 A lumber wagon pulled by four horses could make the trip in 13 hours.
 The road was impassable for most of each winter.
 Dr. John L. Roberts first proposed converting the wagon road into a highway in 1915.
 Opening the coast to visitors for recreational use in the early 1900s increased interest in improving access to the region.
 Construction of a paved highway was begun in 1921.
 Funding ran out and construction was restarted in 1928.
 Road construction necessitated construction of 29 bridges, the most difficult of which was the 714 ft long and 260 ft high bridge over Bixby Creek, about 13 mi south of Carmel.
 The paved highway was opened in 1937.

 A 10.2 mi portion of the original Old Coast Road still exists.
 It is accessible to high-clearance vehicles from Highway 1 immediately north of the Bixby Creek Bridge.
 The road enters the El Sur Ranch for 6.5 mi and descends sharply into the Little Sur River canyon.
 It crosses the river twice at the junction of its North and South forks, formerly the location of the Idlewild Resort from about 1900 to 1921.
 After another 2.8 mi, the road enters a coastal redwood forest.
 There is a pullout after about 3.2 mi.
 After another .6 mi, the road leaves the El Sur Ranch and climbs out of the canyon before descending steeply, rounding a number of blind curves and descending towards Andrew Molera State Park where it rejoins Highway 1.